Ozuna hits grand slam, Braves beat Nats in Fried's return - WHIZ News

+WASHINGTON (AP) — For the second time in two nights, the Washington Nationals walked Atlanta’s Freddie Freeman intentionally to load the bases for Marcell Ozuna.
+This time, the slumping slugger made them pay.

-WASHINGTON (AP) — Marcell Ozuna hit Atlanta’s third grand slam in four games, Max Fried pitched five strong innings in his return from the injured list, and the Braves beat the Washington Nationals 5-3 on Wednesday night.
+Ozuna hit Atlanta’s third grand slam in four games, Max Fried pitched five strong innings in his return from the injured list, and the Braves beat the Nationals 5-3 on Wednesday night.

+“I start laughing,” Ozuna said of the walk to Freeman, “and then looking up, a little prayer like, ‘God, please give me the opportunity to get a base hit.’”

+Ozuna, who popped out with the bases full on Tuesday and came in batting .195, did better than that, sending a first-pitch cutter from Erick Fedde (2-3) into the first row of bleachers in right-center to put Atlanta ahead 4-0 in the third inning.
+He savored the slump-busting slam with a colorful home run trot, dancing as he rounded second and pointing to the sky twice — once at a full stop.

 Fried (1-1) allowed one run and four hits, struck out six and walked one, lowering his ERA from 11.45 to 8.44.
 He had been sidelined since April 14 with a strained right hamstring.

+“That’s as good as his stuff’s been all year,” Braves manager Brian Snitker said.
+“The breaking ball, sinker had good life, the fastball was coming out of his hand really good.
+It just looked more like Max tonight.”

-Rookie William Contreras hit his first career homer for the Braves in his third start, replacing the injured Travis d’Arnaud at catcher.
+Rookie William Contreras hit his first career homer for the Braves in his third start since replacing the injured Travis d’Arnaud at catcher.

 By taking the first two games of this series, the Braves have won seven of nine at Washington dating to last season, when they won their third straight NL East title.